Motiva Enterprises: Operations

 Motiva Enterprises owns and operates the Port Arthur Refinery in Port Arthur, Texas.
-On 25 May 2012, Motiva officially completed its expansion of the refinery to a capacity of 600000 oilbbl/d making it the largest refinery in North America and the fifth largest in the world.
+On 25 May 2012, Motiva officially completed its expansion of the refinery to a capacity of 600000 oilbbl/d making it the largest refinery in North America.
+By 2018, it is ranked as the sixth-largest refinery in the world.

 Motiva's products include diesel, gasoline, liquefied petroleum gas (LPG), aviation fuel, and lubricants which it supplies to American states in the South, Mid-Atlantic, and the Northeast.
 Marketing outlets include 5200 Shell and 76-branded service stations.
-There are 24 storage and distribution terminals.
+Motiva fully divested all 25 finished products terminals in 2023.